Redocly/redoc/docs/index.md

 # Redoc: Open source API documentation tool

 Redoc is a clean and easy way to produce web-ready documentation from an OpenAPI description (Swagger is also still supported).
-With one command, create your documentation, and customise it to meet the needs of your users.
+With one command, create your documentation, and customize it to meet the needs of your users.

 Redoc is based around a three panel layout, with clear sections for navigation, detailed documentation, and request/response examples.